roheat/liverpoolfc/README.md

 Liverpool FC is a professional football club in Liverpool, England, that competes in the Premier League, the top tier of English football.

 I have created a front end web app for the team with details about the matches and team players.
 The app has a clean UI, animation effects and an admin dashboard with user authentication to Add/Edit/Delete matches and players.

+Have a look at the Live version [here](https://liverpoolfc-2df96.firebaseapp.com/).

 #### Technologies